aster-test-generation/Co-Aster-EMB/README.md

 git clone https://github.com/WebFuzzing/Dataset.git
 ```

-There are 2 main use cases for WFD:
+There are at least 2 main use cases for WFD:

-* Run experiments with _EvoMaster_
+* Run experiments black-box fuzzers

-* Run experiments with other tools
+* Run experiments with white-box _EvoMaster_

 Everything can be setup by running the script `scripts/dist.py`.
-Note that you will need installed at least Maven, Gradle, JDK 8, JDK 11, JDK 17, NPM, as well as Docker.
+Note that you will need installed at least Maven, Gradle, JDK 8, JDK 11, JDK 17, JDK 21, NPM, as well as Docker.
 Also, you will need to setup environment variables like `JAVA_HOME_8`, `JAVA_HOME_11`,  `JAVA_HOME_17` and `JAVA_HOME_21`.
 The script will issue error messages if any prerequisite is missing.
 Once the script is completed, all the SUTs will be available under the `dist` folder, and a `dist.zip` will be created as well (if `scripts/dist.py` is run with `True` as input).